 When he arrived at Freetown in his ship, just before we set out for Dakar, he came aboard Ark Royal to dine with me and meet old shipmates in our Swordfish squadron.
 Next day I lunched aboard Australia and had news of Mary and the children.
 At the time of his death their children were Michael, their eldest and my godson, Mary and the baby, a little chap whose name I can’t remember.
 I had attended Michael’s christening in the little church they were married in, in the late summer of 1935.
 Foggy’s ship was abroad somewhere and he wasn’t present, and Mary and the baby went off to Australia to join him shortly after the christening.”

 [Webmaster’s note.
 In early 2022 we received an email from Peter Fogarty, the youngest son of Kevin Francis, the deceased.
-This gives us the name of the baby mentioned above.]
+He was the baby mentioned above.]

 Francis Kevin Fogarty’s name is engraved on the Plymouth Naval Memorial, Devon, UK.
 The memorial bears the names of sailors who died at sea who have no known grave.
 His name is also located at panel 1 in the Commemorative Area of the Australian War Memorial, Canberra.